-Art History is a wonderful enriching subject that explores the visual world we live in.
-It involves learning to unpack the visual understanding of images, never more essential than in today's visually saturated world.
-Art History students are opened up to the messages embedded in our day to day environments.
+Art History is a wonderfully enriching subject that explores the visual world we live in.
+In considering the factors which influence the production of art, History of Art touches on many diverse subject areas which span across the humanities.
+It involves learning to translate the visual language that surrounds us, never more essential than in today's visually saturated world.